 Parents and/or guardians have the right to appeal expulsions to the full board of KIPP LA Schools excluding the members of the Student Discipline Committee who approved the recommendation for expulsion.
 Members of the Student Discipline Committee will not participate with the full board for the appeal.
 A parent must submit a written appeal within 10 calendar days of being informed of the expulsion decision by the board's committee on school discipline.
 The appeal must include a statement briefly describing the reason in which the Student Discipline Committee's decision should be reversed.
-The appeal must be hand delivered or sent USPS certified mail to the School Leader and/or Chief Academic Officer.
+The appeal must be sent to the General Counsel and/or Chief Academic Officer.